Nursultan03/auto-irrigation-system/README.md

 The pump automatically stops once sufficient moisture is detected.

-You do not need to manually switch the pump—it is fully automated.
+You do not need to manually switch the pump, it is fully automated.

 4. User Tips